lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 .. image:: check_if_user_created.png
    :alt: User management page

-Click the green button in the Controls column for more detailed user information.
+Click the green button in the Controls panel for more detailed user information.
 You can also check the domain and group information where the user belongs.